guerdat/virgil-documentation/documentation.md

 The lambda_delay table captures the time delay from when the engine fires until the exhaust gasses reach the O2 sensor to measure the air fuel ratio.

 ## Engine Operating Conditions
-The engine is considered at operating temperature when the coolant temperature (CLT) exceeds 165F.
+The engine is considered at operating temperature when the coolant temperature (CLT) exceeds 168 degrees.

 The engine is considered at idle when RPMs are around 1000 and the throttle position (TPS) is less than 2%.